Regressive “Progressivism”: Andrew Yang and the Freedom Dividend.

 In this way, instead of disproportionately economically burdening the poor in order to ultimately give money to the rich, it will be the rich who are economically burdened in order to provide a UBI payment to everyone.

-The reason to have this funding come from profits, rents, and returns on investment is that these are the precise income streams capitalists are attempting to increase by laying off workers in favor of the automation that Yang claims to think is a problem.
+The reason to have this funding come from profits, rents, and returns on investment is that these are the precise income streams capitalists are attempting to increase by laying off workers in favour of the automation that Yang claims to think is a problem.

 Of course, this money will still end up back in the hands of capitalists themselves, as per 3., but at least it won’t be the poor who are disproportionately funding the program.